decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - SK (REQUIRED), a non negative integer mod r outputted by the KeyGen operation.
-- PK (REQUIRED), an octet string of the form outputted by the SkToPk operation provided the above SK as input.
+- PK (REQUIRED), a point of G2, different from the Identity_G2 point, outputted by the SkToPk operation provided the above SK as input.
 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.